jaspector

 A zoning permit is required prior to the erection, construction, reconstruction, alteration, repair, or conversion of any nonfarm building or structure within unincorporated Johnson County's zoned areas.
 Contact the Zoning Administrator to confirm whether your specific parcel is within a zoned area.

-Typical processing time is Contact Zoning Administrator for estimated timeframe; no specific processing time published..
+Building permit processing times in unincorporated Johnson County, NE typically run Contact Zoning Administrator for estimated timeframe; no specific processing time published..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Johnson County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20 or more acres producing $1,000 or more of farm products per year (Neb.
 Rev. Stat. § 23-114.03) — exemption covers agricultural buildings only, not residences, accessory dwellings, or commercial structures.
 Note: The agricultural exemption does not override electrical, septic, stormwater, or floodplain development permit requirements.
 Exempt from building permit does not mean exempt from zoning requirements.
 Contact the Zoning Administrator before proceeding with any potentially exempt work.
+When in doubt, confirm with the local building department before starting work.